-Applications for the 2020 Doctoral Scholarship competition will open in Spring 2020.
+Applications for the 2020 Doctoral Scholarship are open now.

 Doctoral Scholarship Overview

 The British Society for the Philosophy of Science offers scholarships for doctoral work in the philosophy of science at a UK university, subject to a candidate of sufficient merit presenting themselves.
 Scholarships are only available to students applying to degree programmes in philosophy or in philosophy of science.

 The 2020 competition will be open to both UK/EU and international students.
 We anticipate that the scholarship will cover fees at the UK student level, as set by the UK Research Councils.
 International fees will be covered in part or in full, depending on the case, but will be covered at least up to UK levels.
 The scholarship also includes a maintenance grant at the UK Research Councils rate.
 The scholarship will be awarded for a period equal to the institutional norm for PhD study at the student’s institution minus any time already spent on the PhD.
 For example, applicants in their first year of postgraduate study at institutions that follow a 2+2 (Masters + PhD) model may apply for three years of funding to begin in the second year of their masters degree.
 Applicants must apply for all other sources of funding for which they are eligible.
 The scholarship is conditional on being accepted into an appropriate doctoral programme in philosophy of science at a UK university in time for the start of the corresponding academic year.

 Applicants for doctoral scholarships should send as a single PDF which is titled LASTNAME-Firstname.pdf:

 - CV.
 A curriculum vitae (no more than 2 sides of A4);